Rainbow Vampire Crab: The Coolest Pet You’ve Never Seen

 Tank requirements

 Unlike hermit crabs, the rainbow vampire crab can easily thrive in crowded areas.
 So you can choose a 10-gallon tank for 6-8 crabs and a 20-gallon tank for a dozen.
-The bigger the tank the better place will they get to crawl around.
-You can keep 2-3 in a 5-gallon tank.
+The bigger the tank, the better place they will get to crawl around.
+You can keep 2–3 in a 5-gallon tank.

 Substrate